sandmaennchen/maros_meszaros_qpbenchmark/README.md

 ## Subsets

-Two subsets are also distributed in this repository:
+Two subsets are distributed in this repository:

 | Subset name | Description | Problems | Results |
 |-------------|-------------|----------|---------|